Herbertkartel/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Lists all the natural numbers below 1024
+Write a program that finds and prints the first 98 Fibonacci numbers